manish4r/windows-scripts/README.md

 * download_calibre.ps1 - This script update Calibre Software to latest version .
 * download_libreoffice.ps1 - This script update Libreoffice to latest version .
 * download_hwmonitor.ps1 - This script updates CPUID HWMonitor to latest version .
 * download_LinuxReader.ps1 - This script updates Diskinternals Linux Reader to latest version .
+This script can be currently run only in foreground .
+* download_7zip.ps1 - This script installs or updates 7 Zip program by Igor Pavlov to latest version .
+This script can be currently run only in foreground .